recursehex/Hybrid/docs/type-system.md

 - Nullable annotations apply anywhere a type appears: variables, struct fields, function parameters, and return types.
 - `int?[]` describes an array whose elements can be `null` while the array reference itself remains non-nullable. `int[]?` flips that relationship, so the array itself can be `null` but its elements cannot.
-- Pointer types (`int@`, `float@2`, ...) implicitly allow `null` regardless of annotation because they are raw references.
+- Pointer types (`int@`, `float@2`, etc.) implicitly allow `null` regardless of annotation because they are raw references.
 - Assigning a nullable expression to a non-nullable target is a compile-time error.
 Use helper functions or explicit conversions that validate nullability.
 - Accessing members on a nullable struct requires the null-safe access operator `?.`.
 See [Structs](structs.md) and [Expressions](expressions.md) for examples.

-The compiler currently requires explicit conversions when you prove a nullable value is non-null (flow-sensitive narrowing is not yet implemented).
-A manual `if maybeAlias != null` check does not change the static type of `maybeAlias`.
+- The compiler performs flow-sensitive narrowing.
+After guards like `if maybeAlias != null` (and the symmetric `if maybeAlias == null` in the `else`) the guarded variable is treated as its non-nullable type for the remainder of the reachable branch.
+The same analysis applies to `while maybeAlias != null` loops and survives across early returns that prove a variable is null.

 ## Type Inference